yharaskrik/nest-spectator/README.md

 ## 🤝 Contributing

 Contributions, issues and feature requests are welcome!<br />Feel free to check [issues page](https://github.com/yharaskrik/nest-testing/issues).
-You can also take a look at the [contributing guide](https://www.npmjs.com/package/nest-spectator/blob/master/CONTRIBUTING.md).

 ## Show your support

 Give a ⭐️ if this project helped you!